fugu-chop/gophercises-2-urlshortener/README.md

 ### Bonus
 As a bonus exercises you can also...

-- Update the `main/main.go` source file to accept a YAML file as a flag and then load the YAML from a file rather than from a string.
+- Update the `main.go` source file to accept a YAML file as a flag and then load the YAML from a file rather than from a string.
 - Build a `JSONHandler` that serves the same purpose, but reads from JSON data.
 - Build a `Handler` that doesn't read from a map but instead reads from a database.
 Whether you use BoltDB, SQL, or something else is entirely up to you.